freshworks/marketplace-sample-apps/Freshdesk/v1/README.md

 ## Freshdesk sample apps (v1)
 This repository contains sample apps demonstrating the various features available in the v1 App Framework.
 It contains the follwing apps:

+### Google Hangouts

+  Allows you to chat with your customers on Google Hangouts without leaving your helpdesk.

+  This app demonstrates the following features
+  1. Using domHelper to get requester info

+### In app events app

+  This app demonstrates the in app events feature.

+  This app demonstrates the following features
+  1. In app change event
+  2. In app click event

 ### My First App

 This app shows the Freshdesk logo and the name of the ticket requester or contact.